IntellureIntellure

 It's especially handy when the numbers aren't clean.
 A $73.47 bill split five ways with an 18% tip?
 Nobody wants to do that in their head after a nice meal.
 Let the calculator handle it and get back to enjoying the evening.

-And if you ever need to work with percentages in other contexts β discounts, markups, grade calculations β our Percentage Calculator is a great companion tool that handles all kinds of percentage math quickly and accurately.
+And if you ever need to work with percentages in other contexts, such as discounts, markups, or grade calculations, our Percentage Calculator is a great companion tool that handles all kinds of percentage math quickly and accurately.

 Quick Tip Cheat Sheet